sultan99/react-on-lambda/README.md

 ```

-But if you liked `λ` you can setup hot key and CSS syntax highlighting following the instructions bellow:
+If you like to try using `λ` you can setup hot key and CSS syntax highlighting following the instructions bellow:
 - [Github Atom](./assets/atom.md)
 - Microsoft VS Code (will be provided)